-All the aspects of ICT which are essential to a modern concept of literacy and to an effective communication are within Language, Oracy and Literacy.
-The many other applications of ICT are developed through the other domains.
-ICT is used as a resource, communication and learning tool.
+All the aspects of Education Technology and Computing which are essential to a modern concept of literacy and to an effective communication are within Language, Oracy and Literacy.
+The many other applications of Education Technology and Computing are developed through the other domains.
+Education Technology and Computing is used as a resource, communication and learning tool.
 It prepares children for life in the environment beyond school.
 This is supported by a range of computers and equipment available to all classrooms including:

 - Laptops and LCD screens

 - Visualizers

 - iPads

 - Netbooks

 - Flip cameras

 - Digital cameras

 - GPS devices

 - Nintendo DS

-- Control technology equipment Beebots, Probots, Radio control equipment (Helicopters and Airparrot Drone), Data Harvest kits and Lego robots controlled with sensors
+- Control technology equipment Beebots, Probots, Radio control equipment (Helicopters and Airparrot Drone), Data Harvest kits and Lego robots controlled with sensors, We-do

 - HTC PHONES

 - Kindle

 - Apple TVs

 - Laptops

-- iWatches
+- 3D Printer

 Computer skills and the use of specific software, apps, and applications are taught in the classrooms and outdoors where appropriate.
 All the classes use their own allocated netbooks and iPads to ensure that they have the opportunity to make appropriate and meaningful cross-curricular links between Computing and other subjects.
-In Year 3 all children are taught to touch type as a skill that will complement ICT and computing across all Domains.
+In Year 3 all children are taught to touch type as a skill that will complement Education Technology and Computing across all Domains.